N NEON OSS

 Cost Comparison by Scenario

-Production App (Variable Traffic) Scale-to-zero during low usage Always-on instance costs Neon
+Production App (Variable Traffic) Scale-to-zero possible with autosuspend Always-on costs if you keep services running Neon OSS

 The AI Revolution: Agentic Workloads